 You can put money into your Giving Account at any time.
-The Gift will be credited to the balance of your Giving Account as soon as cleared funds have been received in Stewardship America’s bank account.
-When you make a Gift into your account, you can request that a Grant is made to a Recipient, with or without any reclaimed UK tax, as soon as the Gift has cleared.
-Adding the Gift Aid to the Grant is called a Linked Gift.
+The Top-up will be credited to the balance of your Giving Account as soon as cleared funds have been received in Stewardship America’s bank account.
+When you make a Top-up into your account, you can request that a Grant is made to a Partner, with or without any reclaimed UK tax, as soon as the Top-up has cleared.
+Adding the Gift Aid to the Grant is called a Linked Top-up.

-Special US and UK tax reliefs are available for Gifts to charity of shares and securities.
-Shares Gifted to Stewardship America will usually be sold promptly and the funds will be credited to your Giving Account.
+Special US and UK tax reliefs are available for gifts to charity of shares and securities.
+Shares gifted to Stewardship America will usually be sold promptly and the funds will be credited to your Giving Account.
 However, Stewardship America has discretion to retain shares in asset form where there is reason to do so.
-Where your Giving Account includes non-cash assets previously Gifted to Stewardship America, it remains your responsibility to ensure that there are sufficient cash funds in the account to meet any Grant requests that you may make from time to time.
-Please contact us if you would like to discuss one of these types of Gift.
+Where your Giving Account includes non-cash assets previously gifted to Stewardship America, it remains your responsibility to ensure that there are sufficient cash funds in the account to meet any Grant requests that you may make from time to time.
+Please contact us if you would like to discuss one of these types of Top-ups.

 What is Gift Aid?

 Gift Aid is a UK tax relief for those who pay income and/or capital gains tax, designed to benefit charities.
-Gift Aid increases the value of cash gifts into your Giving Account by the basic rate of UK income tax because as a registered charity, we can reclaim the basic rate of UK tax on your eligible cash Gifts.
+Gift Aid increases the value of cash Top-ups into your Giving Account by the basic rate of UK income tax because as a registered charity, we can reclaim the basic rate of UK tax on your eligible cash Top-ups.

 Who is Eligible for Gift Aid?

-If you have paid enough UK tax on your personal income and gains to cover the amount we are due to reclaim, you may be eligible for tax relief on your Gifts under the Gift Aid scheme.
+If you have paid enough UK tax on your personal income and gains to cover the amount, we are due to reclaim, you may be eligible for tax relief on your Top-ups under the Gift Aid scheme.
 The reclaimed UK tax is then added to your Giving Account.

 The Gift Aid Declaration

-- You want to Gift Aid any Gifts you make to Stewardship America in the future (or in the past 4 years, if requested).
+- You want to Gift Aid any Top-ups you make to Stewardship America in the future (or in the past 4 years, if requested).

-- You are Gifting your own money and confirm that the funds have not come from anyone else, including family members, nor from a collection or on behalf of a corporate body.
-Your Gifts should be based only on the UK tax paid by you personally.
+- You are gifting your own money and confirm that the funds have not come from anyone else, including family members, nor from a collection or on behalf of a corporate body.
+Your Top-ups should be based only on the UK tax paid by you personally.

-- The money you are Gifting is not the proceeds from sales of goods or services (e.g. cake sale, auction, car wash), nor from the sale of tickets.
+- The money you are using to Top-up is not the proceeds from sales of goods or services (e.g. cake sale, auction, car wash), nor from the sale of tickets.

 - You must keep Stewardship America updated with your current address to ensure that Gift Aid claims are valid.